 Once you’ve experienced the wonder of Ainsworth Hot Springs Resort, you will wonder why you didn’t visit sooner.
 A magical retreat awaits you in the heart of the Kootenay Mountain region, all you have to do is get here.

-Accommodation – includes access to the hot springs, check-in 4pm/check-out 11am, no smoking/no pets, guest wifi
+Accommodation – includes access to the Hot Springs.
+Check-in 4pm / Check-out 11am, no smoking/no pets, complimentary guest wifi.